harvard-lil/awesome/README.md

 ## Installation

-### Twitter and bitly
+### Twitter, bitly, and WorldCat accounts

 The Awesome Box tweets items that have been awesomed.
 You'll need to sign up for a [Twitter](http://twitter.com) account and a [bitly](https://bitly.com/) account.

+The Awesome Box uses to the [WorldCat API](http://oclc.org/developer/documentation/worldcat-basic-api/using-api) to retrieve metadata from barcodes.
+Sign up for a [WorldCat API key](http://oclc.org/developer/documentation/worldcat-basic-api/using-api).

-We'll come back to Twitter and bitly when we're configuring the Awesome Box installation.
+We'll come back to Twitter, bitly, and WorldCat when we're configuring the Awesome Box installation.

 ### elasticsearch